ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 The example below customizes:

-- The background color of the navigation bar
+- The background color of the navigation bar.
-- The appearance of opened menu buttons
+- The appearance of opened menu buttons.
-- The position of the dropdown containers
+- The position of the dropdown containers.

 [example playground="true" preview="top-frame" orientation="landscape"]